 Jindal set an example for strong and effective government response through a string of Louisiana disasters, including the massive Gulf Coast oil spill in 2010, hurricanes Gustav and Ike in 2008, and a Mississippi River flood.
-He held regular press conferences rattling off lists of disaster response efforts and fought the Obama administration on appropriate tactics to combat the oil spill, trying to strike a contrast with his predecessor, who often appeared overwhelmed during the back-to-back devastation of hurricanes Katrina and Rita in 2005.
+He held regular press conferences rattling off lists of disaster response efforts and fought the Obama administration on appropriate tactics to combat the oil spill, trying to strike a contrast with his predecessor, who often appeared overwhelmed during the back-to-back devastation of hurricanes Katrina and Rita.

 EARLY STATE ACTION

 “American Will: The Forgotten Choices That Changed Our Republic” will be released in October.
-Jindal says the book is a review of events ranging from the Louisiana Purchase to the Cold War and offers lessons for the present, which he considers “a critical moment” for the U.S. A previous Jindal book, “Leadership and Crisis,” came out in 2010.
+Jindal says the book is a review of events ranging from the Louisiana Purchase to the Cold War and offers lessons for the present, which he considers “a critical moment” for the country.
+A previous Jindal book, “Leadership and Crisis,” came out in 2010.

 ONLINE AND SOCIAL MEDIA